Have more questions about KMI Structural Integration, Thai Structural Bodywork, and our other offerings?

 What should I wear to a Thai Structural Bodywork session?

-Stretchy, relaxed-fit workout pants, sweatpants, or shorts that cover the thighs and a short-sleeved t-shirt are recommended.
+Stretchy, relaxed-fit workout pants, sweatpants, or shorts that cover the thighs and a short-sleeved t-shirt are recommended to be worn over the above attire.

 How many sessions will I need?